 On Completing Orthodontics

-After orthodontic care, patients often consider further treatments such as bleaching teeth, dental crowns or veneers to improve the look and colour of newly straightened teeth.
+After orthodontic care, patients often consider further treatments such as teeth whitening, dental crowns or veneers to improve the look and colour of newly straightened teeth.
 We can advise you regarding options to manage any additional aesthetic concerns.